cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 cannot present unique keys to an individual verifier.

-For this side effect to hold, P must also be prevented from using other unblinding techniques that can be achieved via manipulation of P's public key within a trusted registry.
-For example, if P is able to rotate P's published public key at short time intervals, P may be able to assign a likely identity to V based on the public key used.
+For this side effect to hold, P must also be prevented from using other techniques to manipulate their public key within the trusted registry to reduce client anonymity.
+For example, if P's public key is rotated too frequently then this may stratify the user base into small anonymity groups (those with VOPRF_Sign outputs taken from a given key epoch).
+In this case, it may become practical to link VOPRF sessions for a given user and thus compromises their privacy.

 Similarly, if P can publish N public keys to a trusted registry then P may be able to control presentation of these keys in such a way that V is retroactively identified by V's key choice across multiple requests.

 # Applications {#apps}